MicroEJ/docs/VEEPortingGuide/uiImageLoader.rst

 ======================

 1. The application is using one of three ways to create a MicroUI Image object.
-2. The Image Loader creates the image according the MicroUI API, image location, image input format and image output format to be compatible with Image Renderer.
+2. The Image Loader creates the image according to the MicroUI API, image location, image input format and image output format to be compatible with Image Renderer.
 3. When the application closes the image, the Image Loader frees the RAM memory.

 .. _section_image_loader_memory: